fealiamofili-alt/EEG-Alpha-Classifier/README.md

 ## Neurophysiological Context: The Alpha Blockade

-This project focuses on the automated detection of the "Alpha Blockade" phenomenon (the Berger Effect).
+This project focuses on the automated detection of the **Alpha Blockade** phenomenon (the Berger Effect).
 When a subject’s eyes are closed, the visual cortex within the Occipital Lobe generates synchronized, high-amplitude oscillations at approximately 10Hz, known as the Alpha rhythm.
 This model identifies that distinct neural signature to differentiate between cognitive states with high precision.

 ## Analysis and Evidence